-- 34. The pay policy statement reflects our current approach to pay and satisfies the requirements of the Localism Act. - 35.
-The changes to the lower pay scales to consolidate the Ashford Living Wage Allowance into the regular pay scales endorses the council's commitment to its lowest paid staff by applying an hourly rate which aims "to be better" than the statutory National Living Wage in a longer term and more sustainable way to support our lowest paid staff. - 36.
-The Ashford Apprentice Wage Allowance provides a very positive statement that the council is committed to making apprenticeships accessible to all and encourages its local people to gain worthwhile careers by paying a rate that is comparable with entering any other form of employment; which in turn will benefit the local economy.
+- 26. The pay policy statement reflects our current approach to pay and satisfies the requirements of the Localism Act. - 27.
+The Ashford Apprentice Wage Allowance provides a very positive statement that the Council is committed to making apprenticeships accessible to all and encourages its local people to gain worthwhile careers by paying a rate that is comparable with entering any other form of employment; which in turn will benefit the local economy.